 It’s not because health care professionals are unskilled or uncaring.
 It’s because processes for delivering care have broken down, triggering adverse events and poor patient outcomes.
 Quality matters because lives are at stake.
 We are fully capable of doing better once processes associated with positive outcomes are in place.

-Additionally, Quality matters because the economic landscape of health care is changing rapidly.
-Medicare has begun to pay dialysis centers and hospitals on the basis of quality, not solely volume.
-It has expanded its value-based purchasing programs into other care settings, including physician practices and ambulatory surgery centers.
+Additionally, quality matters because the economic landscape of health care is changing rapidly.
+Medicare has expanded its payment programs for physicians and other clinicians with rewards that are based on quality, rather than quantity.
 The providers most likely to succeed in the health care system of the future are those who can demonstrate clinical quality.

 The good news is you don’t have to do it alone.
 QIN-QIOs bring health care providers together to learn from each other and accelerate improvement.